Dimensions

 FAQ

-As a general guide, a 20ft container can typically hold the contents of a 2–3 bedroom home, while a 40ft container can accommodate contents from a 4–5 bedroom home.
+A 20ft container can typically hold the contents of a 2–3 bedroom home, while a 40ft container can accommodate contents from a 4–5 bedroom home.

 For business use, containers are often used to store pallets, equipment, machinery, and construction materials.
 Maximising space usually involves stacking, palletising, and planning the layout carefully.